Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Introduction

-Many studies have demonstrated the value of eHealth technology in chronic disease management \cite{pare2007systematic}.
-These technologies often focus on treating a specific disease and tracking key physiological indicators.
-However, people with chronic diseases vary greatly in their conditions, severity and human characteristics \cite{harvey2012future}, with most being prone to secondary complications \cite{gregor2002designing,di2019chronic} and their conditions are inherently long-lasting \cite{Who,harvey2012future}.
-Apart from that, many users have different age, physical and mental challenges, languages, educational attainment etc, all of which impact eHealth system usage \cite{luy2021toolkit}.
-To cope with this variability, some current eHealth applications take the context of usage into account, but some of them only apply predefined rule sets or fail to take into account the user's unique traits and behavioural characteristics \cite{grua2020reference}.
-In this context, \textbf{Adaptive User Interface (AUI)} provides a viable solution to contextual variability \cite{Akiki2014} and an effective instrument for getting users continuously engaged and active, eventually leading to better physical and mental conditions \cite{grua2020reference,floch2018user}.
-McTear \cite{mctear1993user} defines an AUI as \emph{“a software artefact that improves its ability to interact with a user by constructing a user model based on partial experience with that user”}.
-A key goal of AUI is to take into consideration unique users' perceptions so that they can use the system more effectively, with fewer errors and less frustration \cite{Vasilyeva2005,weld2003automatically,luy2021toolkit}.
-In this study, we present a \textbf{systematic literature review(SLR)} on the use of AUI in applications that target chronic diseases or \textbf{risk factors corresponding to chronic diseases (RFCD)}.
+However, people with chronic diseases exhibit significant diversity in their symptoms, condition severity and diverse human characteristics \citep{harvey2012future}.
+These individuals are often of different ages, physical and mental challenges, cultural diversities and educational attainment, all of which influence the utilisation of eHealth systems \citep{luy2021toolkit}.
+An additional layer of complexity arises from the inherently prolonged nature of chronic diseases \citep{Who,harvey2012future}, coupled with their susceptibility to various secondary complications and comorbidities \citep{gregor2002designing,di2019chronic}.
+To cope with the variability, some eHealth applications take the context of usage into account \citep{floch2018user,setiawan2019adaptive}.
+However, some of them only apply simple predefined rule sets, or fail to take into account the user's unique traits and behavioural characteristics \citep{grua2020reference,mclean2011telehealthcare}.
+In this context, an \textbf{Adaptive User Interface (AUI)} may provide a viable solution to contextual variability \citep{Akiki2014} and an effective instrument for keeping users continuously engaged and actively involved, eventually leading to better physical and mental health outcomes \citep{grua2020reference,floch2018user}. \cite{mctear1993user} defines an AUI as \emph{“a software artefact that improves its ability to interact with a user by constructing a user model based on partial experience with that user”}.
+A key goal of an AUI is to incorporate individual user perceptions, resulting in more effective system use with reduced error and frustration \citep{Vasilyeva2005,weld2003automatically,luy2021toolkit}.
+This study presents a \textbf{Systematic Literature Review (SLR)} focusing on the implementation of AUIs in applications that target chronic diseases or \textbf{risk factors associated with chronic diseases (RFCD)}.